mostafawaelshoeip/Frontend-Mentor-NFT-preview-card-component-08/README.md

 ```

-My challenge 07 with Frontend Mentor.
+My challenge 08 with Frontend Mentor.

-This is a responsive QR preview card.
+This is a responsive NTF preview card component.

-Created on 7/10/2024
+Created on 9/10/2024

 ```